Single Sign On

 If yours is not listed the steps may be similar to one of the above or you may try our general instructions for All other IdPs.

 Skills Base uses email addresses as the primary way of identifying a person.
-When a user signs into your IdP, your IdP will send the user's email address to Skills Base (as well as their first name and surname).
+When a user signs into your IdP, your IdP will send the user's email address to Skills Base (as well as their first and last names).
 Skills Base will use this email address to match a person in the system.
-If there is no match, Skills Base will create a new person with that email address (providing you have enough capacity in your license).
+If there is no match, you can choose to either reject that login or to create a new person with that email address (providing you have enough capacity in your license and have the Automatic User Account Provisioning feature enabled).

 How Security Groups are assigned

-All new people are assigned the default Security Group that has been configured for your instance (in Admin > Settings > Default entities).
+All new people are assigned the default Security Group that has been configured for your instance (in [Administration > Settings > Default entities]).
 An Administrator can later change a person's Security Group by:

 - Manually assigning a desired Security Group by editing the person's record after it has been created by the Single Sign On process.